 After consultation, the government has repealed this (Section 40) as of 1st October 2013, and this regulation will no longer apply.

-The Government believed this legislation was unnecessary, where employers could be held responsible for repeated harassment of an employee by someone who they had no control over, and that legal remedies were already available to an employee in this position; and that these provisions had not been much used.
+The government believed this legislation was unnecessary, where employers could be held responsible for repeated harassment of an employee by someone who they had no control over, and that legal remedies were already available to an employee in this position.
+These provisions, they argued, hadn’t been much used.

 Workers who are harassed by a third party may still be able to bring a claim against their employer in the following ways: